 Keep Your Teeth and Gums Healthy

 If anxiety is an issue, maintain good oral hygiene habits.
 Brush twice and floss once a day.
-Schedule regular checkups with your dentist in Chicago and make sure to eat a healthy diet.
+Schedule regular checkups with your dentist in Midwest City and make sure to eat a healthy diet.
 Be sure to let the team from Timberview Dentistry be aware of your anxiety disorder.

 If fear of the dentist is an issue, schedule a time when you will not feel rushed.
 Bring some soothing music and talk to Dr. Storm about any concerns that you may have.

 For more information regarding anxiety disorders and teeth and gums, or if you would like to schedule an appointment, contact us and make it today.